CRAWlab/RoboBoat-2021/docs/navigation.markdown

 ---
 layout: page
-title: Navigation
+title: The Journey
-permalink: /navigation/
+permalink: /The Jouney/
 ---

-## 2021 UL Lafayette Ragin' Cajuns Navigation
+## 2021 UL Lafayette Ragin' Cajuns Journey
 - Here we will show off the main progress of the progress on this project, what it entailed, what it is really just all about.
 For Instance:

 ## Navigating the Pond